-LOG MESSAGE DESCRIPTION Remove rating server [%Rating Server IP Address%] from server list!
-The listed server IP address has been removed from the list of anti- spam external database servers.
-"This is a phishing mail - Spam Score: %d Mail From: %EMAIL_ADDRESS% Subject: %MAIL_SUBJECT%!"
-The spam score (listed) for the e-mail with the listed source and subject was higher than the spam score threshold.
+LOG MESSAGE DESCRIPTION "This is a phishing mail - Spam Score:%d Mail From:%EMAIL_ADDRESS% Subject:%MAIL_SUBJECT%! " The spam score (listed) for the e-mail with the listed source and subject was higher than the spam score threshold.
 The anti-spam external database identified the e-mail as a phishing mail.
 Invalid parameter for AsEngine!
 There was an internal AS system error.
 This type of error causes the device to restart.
 Mail Parser buffer is overflow!
 There were too many characters in a single line of an e-mail header that the device was attempting to parse.
 There is no available HTTP session for external database!
 There was not an HTTP session available to query the external database.
-Mail From:Email address Subject:Mail Subject!
+Mail From: Email address Subject: Mail Subject!
 This is the source and subject of an e-mail for which there was not an HTTP session available for queuing the external database.
 Mail Digest creating failed!
 The device was not able to create a digest of an e-mail.
 Mail From:Email address Subject:Mail Subject!
 This is the source and subject of an e-mail for which the device was not able to create a digest.
 There is no available timer for external database!
 There was not an internal timer mechanism free for the anti-spam feature to use when sending a query to the external database.
-Mail From:Email address Subject:Mail Subject!
-This is the source and subject of an e-mail for which there was not a internal timer mechanism available for queuing the external database.
+Mail From: Email address Subject: Mail Subject!
+This is the source and subject of an e-mail for which there was not an internal timer mechanism available for queuing the external database.
 There is no available HTTP session and timer for external database!
 There was not an HTTP session available to query the external database.
 There also was not an internal timer mechanism free for the anti-spam feature to use when sending a query to the external database.
-Mail From:Email address Subject:Mail Subject!
+Mail From: Email address Subject: Mail Subject!
 This is the source and subject of an e-mail for which there was no HTTP session and no internal timer mechanism available for queuing the external database.